WernerVdM97/KLORista/README.md

 Originally the KLOR Konrad (shoutout @GEIGEIGEIST); KLORista is a 38(+2)-key, column-staggered split-keyboard.

-Featuring encoders, OLED displays.
-Optionally, haptic feedback and sound.
+Features encoders, OLED displays, and haptic feedback.

-Software deviations from the original design (and a key switchplate with larger tolerance) are made in this repo.
+Software and case deviations from the original design are made in this repo.

 ## Multi Layer Keymap